 Slowly some normality is returning: At the end of October, Kirpal Sagar could welcome the first students of the upper classes of the Academy.
 In advance all teachers, students and staff were corona-tested in cooperation with the Kirpal Sagar Hospital.
 All tests turned out negative and Kirpal Sagar can grant a “covid-free campus“.

 The Academy started the new school year cheerfully with an open-air painting and cooking competition.
 On the occasion of Diwali, a member of parliament from Nawanshahr visited the old people’s home and presented the residents with clothes and other gifts.

-As every year at Diwali, also workers and employees received gifts, and in the evening everyone sat down together in the holy atmosphere of the Sarovar, which was lovingly decorated with lights.
-On the morning of November 16th the anniversary of Kirpal Sagar is celebrated at 10 o’clock in the assembly hall.
+Like every year at Diwali, workers and employees received gifts, and in the evening everyone sat down together in the holy atmosphere of the Sarovar, which was lovingly decorated with lights.
+On the morning of November 16th the anniversary of Kirpal Sagar was celebrated at 10 o’clock in the Sarovar.

 Now this Kirpal Sagar is going on and we all had this demand, so we are doing it.
 It is an international institution, and it belongs to all human beings.
 There is no reserved right of anybody, it is just like an open book.
 It will belong to everybody all the times.”

 If you are interested in the history of Kirpal Sagar, you will find information and pictures of the beginnings here.